 Use a small bowl to mix flour, chili powder, salt and cayenne.
 In the other bowl, whisk egg and milk.
 Use another bowl and put breadcrumbs in it.

-Cut avocados in half, remove pits, slice those halves into 4 equal pieces.
+Cut avocados in half, remove pits, slice those halves into 4 equal pieces with an avocado slicer.
 Scoop out entire slices from the peel with a spoon.

 Heat the canola oil in your deep fryer to 350F (176.6C).